This post is going to be:

 Ok, now I’ve got a framework for debugging, I wanted to check that the JSON coming into the ESP8266 was valid.

 The JSON code on the ESP8266 is structured to use a char* buffer to accept packets of up to 256 bytes in from the UART.
-It then appends them to a C++ String object.
+It then appends that buffer to a C++ String object.

 So I did some code to check if the String object did or did not have valid JSON in it (it was possible that the corruption was happening further on in the transmission over the Wifi, so I wanted to see if the JSON coming into the Arduino sketch was ok).
 It wasn’t.